wiiikiii/siri-ruby/README.md

 At the moment the program in only working with os x 10.10 and before.
 Notes added with ios 9 and after are no longer accessable with imap.

+A simple workaround is to dictate a mail with the defined subject to the own mail account.

+    "send a mail to office, light off"

+The new version handles text and subject with defined keys.

 Quite simple.

 ### Create and connect to server